Patrick Wisdom Player Props: Cubs vs. Reds

 - The Reds had the 28th-ranked team ERA among all league pitching staffs (4.86).

-- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).
+- Reds pitchers combined to give up 213 total home runs at a rate of 1.3 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.